greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

 Because Greenplum Database is distributed, the process for initializing a Greenplum Database management system \(DBMS\) involves initializing several individual PostgreSQL database instances \(called *segment instances* in Greenplum\).

-Each database instance \(the master and all segments\) must be initialized across all of the hosts in the system in such a way that they can all work together as a unified DBMS.
-Greenplum provides its own version of `initdb` called [gpinitsystem](../utility_guide/ref/gpinitsystem.html), which takes care of initializing the database on the master and on each segment instance, and starting each instance in the correct order.
+Each database instance \(the coordinator and all segments\) must be initialized across all of the hosts in the system in such a way that they can all work together as a unified DBMS.
+Greenplum provides its own version of `initdb` called [gpinitsystem](../utility_guide/ref/gpinitsystem.html), which takes care of initializing the database on the coordinator and on each segment instance, and starting each instance in the correct order.

-After the Greenplum Database database system has been initialized and started, you can then create and manage databases as you would in a regular PostgreSQL DBMS by connecting to the Greenplum master.
+After the Greenplum Database database system has been initialized and started, you can then create and manage databases as you would in a regular PostgreSQL DBMS by connecting to the Greenplum coordinator.

 ## <a id="topic3"></a>Initializing Greenplum Database